Configurators

 - inventory

 If string, treat as a file path to an Ansible inventory file or directory, otherwise treat as in inline YAML inventory.
-If omitted, the inventory host will be set to the
+If omitted, the inventory will be generated (see below)

 - extraVars